 If the license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in the agreement, the Company recognizes revenues from non-refundable, up-front fees allocated to the license when the license is transferred to the customer and the customer is able to use and benefit from the license.
 If not distinct, the license is combined with other performance obligations in the contract.
-For licenses that are combined with other performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purpose of recognizing revenue.
+For licenses that are combined with other performance obligations, the Company assesses the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purpose of recognizing revenue.
 The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.

-Pursuant to the Company's research and license agreements with its collaborators, the Company has received upfront license payments relating to the integrated packages of deliverables under the contracts (one single performance obligation).
+Pursuant to the Company's research and license agreements with its collaborators, the Company has received upfront license payments relating to the integrated packages of deliverables under the contracts.
+Each contract contains either one single performance obligation or multiple performance obligations that the up-front consideration was allocated to.
 These upfront license payments are initially recorded in deferred revenue on the consolidated statements of financial position and are recognized as revenue on either: (i) a straight-line basis over the period of the related performance obligation or the contractual term of the arrangement; or (ii) based on another appropriate depiction of the Company's performance over the period of the related performance obligation or the contractual term, such as costs incurred relating to full-time equivalent research employees.
 The applicable period over which to recognize the upfront payment is a significant judgment, which is re-assessed at each reporting date.